byuflowlab/FLOWMath.jl/docs/src/index.md

   * `abs2`
   * `norm`
   * `dot`
+  * the two argument form of `atan` (often called `atan2` or `arctan2` in other languages)

 FLOWMath provides complex-step safe versions of these functions.
-These functions use Julia's multiple dispatch to fall back on the standard implementations when given real arguments, and so shouldn't impose any performance penalty when they are not used with the complex step method.
+These functions use Julia's multiple dispatch to fall back on the standard implementations when given real arguments, and so shouldn't impose any performance penalty when not used with the complex step method.

 ```@docs
 abs_cs_safe
 abs2_cs_safe
 norm_cs_safe
 dot_cs_safe
+atan_cs_safe
 ```